 Entrepreneurship has found its way into K12 education in the past several years, and it's inspiring not only students, but teachers, and their communities.
 Entrepreneurship education opens eyes and possibilities—empowering those who are willing to dive in.

-To learn more about modern entrepreneurship education and teaching entrepreneurship to high school students, we turned to three EntreTalk podcast interviews.
-INCubatoredu teachers Kelley Watson (MacArthur High School, Irving ISD, TX), Michael Archbold (Rich Township High School, IL), and Stephanie Thomas (Williamson County Schools, TN), discuss their paths to entrepreneurship education, how they’ve adapted to distance learning, and, most importantly, the student success stories they’ve encountered along the way.
+To learn more about modern entrepreneurship education and teaching entrepreneurship to students, we turned to three EntreTalk podcast interviews. high school entrepreneurship teachers Kelley Watson (MacArthur High School, Irving ISD, TX), Michael Archbold (Rich Township High School, IL), and Stephanie Thomas (Williamson County Schools, TN), discuss their paths to entrepreneurship education, how they’ve adapted to distance learning, and, most importantly, the student success stories they’ve encountered along the way.

 Kelley Watson is an entrepreneurship educator at MacArthur High School in Irving, Texas.
 Growing up, she watched her parents and grandparents adapt to career challenges by adopting an entrepreneurial mindset.